telerik/blazor-docs/components/notification/appearance.md

 These predefined options match the main [Telerik Theme]({%slug general-information/themes%}) and you can see that in action in the [Notification Appearance](https://demos.telerik.com/blazor-ui/notification/appearance) Live Demo.

+There are built-in themes for the most common notifications such as Success, Info, Warning, Error, that also come with predefined icons, so you don't have to set them explicitly.

 >caption Built-in Theme Colors

 ![Notification Theme Colors](images/notification-themecolor-screenshot.png)